NSW Southern Highlands – a Beginner’s Guide

 This post contains affiliate links.
 Our full disclosure policy is here.

-Think of this introduction to the major towns as a good starting point for learning more about this fascinating region just south of Sydney.
-For each town, we have included the highlights and the basics of getting there.
+So if you have decided it is time to explore the NSW Southern Highlands but you don’t really know much about the area, think of this introduction to the major towns as a good starting point for learning more about this fascinating region just south of Sydney.
+We have included the highlights and the basics of getting there for each town.

 Why Visit the NSW Southern Highlands